 One of the ways we cripple our children is to assume that there's nothing going on inside their heads …

-It's impossible to conceive of different ways to think about education without first identifying and momentarily suspending our most basic (and usually unexamined) assumptions.
-The illustration below is an attempt to assess our current, common, core beliefs about education.
-I intend to write follow-up posts about the Ten Horsemen … and the language, policies, and … Continue reading Ten Horsemen of the Educational Apocalypse
+It's impossible to embark on a radical redesign of education without first identifying and momentarily suspending our most basic (and usually unexamined) assumptions about what's happening in schools.
+The illustration embedded here identifies some of our current, commonly held, largely unexamined assumptions about education.
+Each of them has, over time, served to carry us toward … Continue reading Ten Horsemen of the Educational Apocalypse